How small savings can make a big difference

-Over the past week we accomplished a couple goals that provide some additional money now and by reducing bills, will help us free up some available money each month.
+Over the past week we accomplished a couple of goals that provide some additional money now and by reducing bills, it will help us free up some available money each month.

 So I sold a car and saved a whole $150 in expenses each month?
 It might seem more impressive when you look at it this way…

 According to MoneySense’s All-Canadian Wealth Test, the average wage of an unattached individual is $37,800.
 While the combined federal and provincial tax rates for this level of income are different for each province, a 25% marginal tax rate is a simple amount to use for this example.